Make contracts for special events FAQs

 You will need to create a rental schedule.
 For example, you may charge in four, eight, or 24-hour blocks.
 You may charge high rates for "seasonal" rentals.
 You will need to decide what you might charge if they go over their agreed-upon time.
 Late fees and interest rates should be included in the contract as well.

 In general, you should require that your customer provide their own event insurance with you or your company named as "additionally insured."
 Most policies start at one million per incident.
 You can ask for more if needed.
 If alcohol will be served, you should require alcohol indemnification insurance as well.
 Require that your client provide proof of this insurance.

-Many cities, event organizers and venue spaces charge for vendor space during special events.
-How much you can charge depends on what kind of event it is, the date and time of the event, how many people will attend, who attends the event and predicted sales volume.
+Many cities, event organizers, and venue spaces charge for vendor space during special events.
+How much you can charge depends on what kind of event it is, the date and time of the event, how many people will attend, who attends the event, and predicted sales volume.
 You may also vary costs due to space rented and power requirements.
-Generally, space at a local event such as a farmer's market or art fair will cost less than vendor space at a large convention.
+Generally, space at a local event, such as a farmer's market or an art fair, will cost less than vendor space at a large convention.

-Often no fee is required or only a small fee is charged for local church rummage sales or swap meets, school fundraisers or non-profit benefits.
-But you may be able to charge a small fee for use of the space, power and the opportunity for the vendor to sell their product to your patrons.
+Often, no fee is required, or only a small fee is charged for local church rummage sales, swap meets, school fundraisers, or non-profit benefits.
+But you may be able to charge a small fee for use of the space, power, and the opportunity for the vendor to sell their product to your patrons.

 On average, vendor space for small, local events are not pricy.
 Some choose to also charge a percent of the sales as well.
 Local taxes may also apply.
 Use our Concession Agreements if you need a contract for vendors selling at your event.

 Depending on the event, you may be able to charge a large fee.
-Often space is sold by the square foot.
+Space is often sold by the square foot.
 Sometimes vendor space is sold as a "sponsorship."
 Often these events are not about selling product then-and-there but about marketing and gathering sales leads, rather than direct sales.